 Only smaller seawater pilot plants are installed in Denmark at the moment.
 It is however expected that larger plants may be installed as a supplement at existing central power plants.
 This is because large-scale seawater heat pumps can profitably be placed at existing CHP plants.
 Here the heat pump can take advantage of the existing infrastructure of the CHP plant, such as the direct connection to the DH and power grid.
-The capital expenditures can be significantly lowered if the heat pump can also be profitable without the infrastructure of the CHP.
+The capital expenditures can be significantly lowered if the heat pump can be integrated into the infrastructure of the existing CHP.
+However, a large-scale seawater heat pump can also be profitable without the infrastructure of the CHP.
 The location of the seawater heat pump also depends on the local seawater conditions.
 This includes the salinity, temperature, and depths.
 The local seawater temperatures and salinity influence the COP of the system and the annual number of operating hours [20], [21].